Seneca Biopharma to Present at the 7th China Renaissance Healthcare and Life Sciences Leadership Summit | 29.10.19 | finanzen.at

 Seneca Biopharma to Present at the 7th China Renaissance Healthcare and Life Sciences Leadership Summit

-GERMANTOWN, Md., Oct.
-28, 2019 /PRNewswire/ -- Seneca Biopharma, Inc., (fka Neuralstem, Inc) (NASDAQ: CUR) a clinical-stage biopharmaceutical company developing novel treatments for diseases of unmet medical need, will present at the 7th China Renaissance Healthcare and Life Sciences Leadership Summit to be held at the Pudong Shangri-La Hotel in East Shanghai on October 31 – November 1.
+GERMANTOWN, Maryland, Oct.
+29, 2019 /PRNewswire/ -- Seneca Biopharma, Inc., (fka Neuralstem, Inc) (NASDAQ: CUR) a clinical-stage biopharmaceutical company developing novel treatments for diseases of unmet medical need, will present at the 7th China Renaissance Healthcare and Life Sciences Leadership Summit to be held at the Pudong Shangri-La Hotel in East Shanghai on October 31 – November 1.

 Kenneth Carter, Ph.D., Seneca's Executive Chairman will make a company presentation on Friday, November 1 at 3:45 p.m.
 China Standard Time.
 Dr. Carter will also be conducting one-on-one meetings during the healthcare summit.
 To schedule a one-on-one meeting, please contact Josh Barer at josh@hibiscusbio.com.
 A copy of the presentation will be available on the Events section of Seneca's website.